Do lifestyle choices impact our carbon footprint? Here is the answer

 Advantages of our bottom-up approach

-Taking the bottom-up approach allowed us to consider our emissions both at home and away to compare apples with apples between
+Despite all the shortcomings, taking the bottom-up approach allowed us to consider our emissions both at home and away to compare apples with apples between

 • a nomadic lifestyle (where your life, work and travel morph into one), and